amoffat/sh/_docs_sources/tutorials/2-interacting_with_processes.rst

 To interact with a process, we need to assign a callback to STDOUT.
 See :ref:`tutorial1` for in-depth explanation of callbacks.
-Unlike Tutorial 1, this callback will take 2 arguments: the STDOUT chunk and and a STDIN `Queue <http://docs.python.org/library/queue.html#queue-objects>`_ object that we will ``.put()`` input on to send back to the process.
+Unlike Tutorial 1, this callback will take 2 arguments: the STDOUT chunk and a STDIN `Queue <http://docs.python.org/library/queue.html#queue-objects>`_ object that we will ``.put()`` input on to send back to the process.